tsuyoshicho/night-and-day/README.md

 ## how it works

 Some folks like to flip between a light theme during the day and a dark theme at night.
 When Vim is launched, night-and-day checks the time and loads the appropriate theme.
-It then runs in the background, ready to switch the theme if you happen to be running Vim on the day/night threshold.
+It then runs in the background, ready to switch the theme if you happen to be running Vim as night falls, or as morning breaks.

 ## installation